Setting up Systems for Supply Chain Management

 Procure the product(s) you will be using

-Countries will need to procure the correct drugs in the correct quantities, ideally at the lowest possible cost, and select suppliers that ensure timely delivery of quality drugs.
+Countries will need to procure the PrEP products at the lowest possible cost, and select suppliers that ensure timely delivery of quality products.
 A good demand forecast, a fair bidding process and sufficient funding can contribute to successful procurement.

 Make a distribution plan for moving product to programs